 Squirrels for Creative Play

 Stuffed animals can be such a wonderful toy for creative play.
 Here are four cute options!
-We own the first one on the list and her name is Miss Suzy.
+We own the first one and her name is Miss Suzy.

 Squirrels make a number of different sounds.
 Don’t miss these chattering squirrels courtesy of the pumpkin cam (and the bonus creature who shows up!).